proto-zero/budget-calculator/README.md

 - While cleaning up the code I deleted the YardItems component as it was no longer necessary.

+- In keeping with the Yardzen homepage similarities I added the Yardzen logo to the top corner

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state